liuqx315/Multiscale-pattern/sundials_extensions/doc/source/NVectors.rst

    };

-The ``_generic_N_Vector_Op``` structure is essentially a list of pointers to the various actual vector operations, and is defined as
+The ``_generic_N_Vector_Op``` structure is essentially a list of function pointers to the various actual vector operations, and is defined as

 .. code-block: c